-The results of the Detailed Seismic Assessment indicates that the overall earthquake rating of the administrative building is 15%NBS(IL4) Grade E. This score is below the 67%NBS threshold for Earthquake Risk buildings and also below the 34%NBS threshold for Earthquake Prone Buildings.
+The results of the Detailed Seismic Assessment indicates that the overall earthquake rating of the administrative building is 15%NBS(IL2) Grade E. This score is below the 67%NBS threshold for Earthquake Risk buildings and also below the 34%NBS threshold for Earthquake Prone Buildings.

 Based on the findings and assessed %NBS score, in conjunction with the requirements of the building Act 2004, this building must be retrofitted to at least 34%NBS.
-However, and in line with WDC request, it is recommended that the building is strengthen to 100%NBS(IL4) so it can comply with the intended post-disaster use.
+However, and in line with WDC request, it is recommended that the building is strengthen to 67%NBS(IL2), so it does not fall below the threshold for acceptable seismic risk, as recommended by NZSEE.